 The birds eat the insects, and in turn, are eaten by larger birds.
 If you take any one link in this chain away, the ecosystem changes - and could possibly even collapse.

 Native species are important to people

 It's said that 50 different species make up the food chain necessary for tuna to survive.
 That means that 50 species go into making your tuna fish sandwich (not even counting what goes into the bread, lettuce, tomato and mayonnaise)!
 Native species are threatened when non-native species are introduced into an ecosystem.

 Non-native species can often take over an area, choking out the native species - especially if introduced someplace where they have no natural predators.
 This goes for mammals, fish, insects and plants.

 Individuals can make a difference

 On the proactive side, people can begin planting native species of plants in their yards.
-Native plant species are great, because they typically thrive without a lot of attention, and use considerably less water and chemical pesticides.
+Native plant species typically thrive without a lot of attention and use considerably less water and chemical pesticides.

 Oakland County Parks and Recreation's Natural Resources Stewardship staff offers workshops periodically throughout the year.